St George's House (Windsor Castle): Consultations

 St George's House hosts around 60 events for leaders from across society each year.
-Previous consultations have taken place with Help Rescue the Planet (2012), the Airey Neave Trust on countering violent extremism (2014), and with the Corsham Institute and RAND Europe (2016).
+Previous consultations have taken place with Help Rescue The Planet (2012), the Airey Neave Trust on countering violent extremism (2014), and with the Corsham Institute and RAND Europe (2016).

 St George's House Lectures

 The Annual Lecture

-The Annual Lecture was established in 1978 and is sponsored by Rio Tinto.
-The first lecture was given by Mr Kingman Brewster, then Ambassador of the US in London.
-The 2016 Lecture was given by Dr Rowan Williams, former Archbishop of Canterbury.
+The Annual Lecture was established in 1978 and is sponsored by the mining company Rio Tinto.
+The first lecture was given by Kingman Brewster Jr., then ambassador of the US in London.
+The 2016 Lecture was given by Rowan Williams, former Archbishop of Canterbury.

 The Elson Ethics Lecture

-The Elson Ethics Lecture is supported by Ambassador Edward Elston to promote discussion and debate on issues of an ethical and moral nature.
-The 2016 Elson Ethics Lecture was given by the Baroness Manningham-Buller LG DCB, former Director-General of MI5, the Security Service.
+The Elson Ethics Lecture is supported by ambassador Edward Elston to promote discussion and debate on issues of an ethical and moral nature.
+The 2016 Elson Ethics Lecture was given by the Baroness Eliza Manningham-Buller, former Director-General of MI5, the Security Service.